percona/pmm/docs/managed/data-model.md

 - `node_id` (required, label).
 Unique randomly generated instance identifier, can't be changed.
 Value format: "<uuid>".
 - `node_name` (required, label).
 User-defined name, unique across all Nodes, can be changed.
 - `machine_id` (optional, label).
 Linux machine-id.
 Can't be changed.
 Must be unique across all Generic Nodes if specified.
-Value format: "/machine_id/<machine-id>".
+Value format: "<machine-id>".
 - `distro` (optional).
 Linux distribution (if any).
 Can be changed.
 - `node_model` (optional).
 String containing an extra description for the node type, like "db.t2.medium".
 - `region` (optional).
 Node's AWS region.